section-engineering-education/engineering-education/articles/working-with-pythons-unittest/unittests.md

 ### A comparison of unittest with other Python testing frameworks
 The most popular third-party unit testing frameworks include pytest and nose in that order.
-Compared to the above, unittest is more beginner friendly since it has a shallow learning curve.
+Compared to the above, unittest is more beginner-friendly since it has a shallow learning curve.
 For instance, it does not use the complex annotations used in a framework like pytest.
 Furthermore, it does not require an installation since it's inbuilt into Python's standard library.

 #### Limitations